NovatecConsulting/novatec-service-dependency-graph-panel/README.md

 ![Service Dependency Graph In Action](https://novatecconsulting.github.io/novatec-service-dependency-graph-panel/images/service-dependency-graph-panel.gif)

+**Version 4.0.0 is only compatible with Grafana from version 7.1.0!**

 The Service Dependency Graph Panel by [Novatec](https://www.novatec-gmbh.de/en/) provides you with many features such as monitoring your latencies, errors and requests of your desired service.
 This interactive panel for [Grafana](https://grafana.com/) will help you visualize the processes of your application much better.

 ___
 ### How to build